1933 Funsten Nut strike: Strike leadership and organization

 At each plant, the workers elected their own strike committees and leaders, with most of the leaders being black women.
 The committees held daily meetings to plan strategies, and public meetings were held every morning to keep the strikers informed of any new developments.
 Additionally, the strikers organized committees to handle negotiations, as well as relief efforts for the workers.
 The strikers reached out to the broader community for support, with representatives of the workers participating in meetings at local churches and synagogues.
 Food donations were collected from individuals and groups in the area, such as the Communist Party and the Unemployed Councils, with the Workers International Relief office in Chicago making a donation to the effort.

-One of the strike leaders was a black woman named Carrie Smith, who was 18 years old at the time.
-(Note: Smith's exact age is given in a 2023 article in Jacobin.
-However, other sources describe Smith as being "middle-aged" at the time of the strike, while historian Rosemary Feurer described her as an "older" woman who had been employed by the company since at least 1918.)
+One of the strike leaders was a middle-aged black woman named Carrie Smith.
+(Note: Sources describe Smith as being "middle-aged" at the time of the strike, while historian Rosemary Feurer described her as an "older" woman who had been employed by the company since at least 1918.
+Smith is described as an 18-year-old in a 2023 article in Jacobin.)
 Among other contributions to the strike, she created the slogan, "We demand ten and four" in reference to the strikers' desired pay scale.
-She also became well-known for picketing with a Bible and a brick in her hands and telling her fellow strikers, "Girls, we can't lose!"
+She also became well known for picketing with a Bible and a brick in her hands and telling her fellow strikers, "Girls, we can't lose!"

 Strikers' actions

 Strikers picketed outside of the affected facilities, with picket signs bearing slogans such as, "Animals in the Zoo Are Fed While We Starve".
-Protesting began at 5 a.m. every morning and included both strikers, their relatives, and other activists from the Communist Party and from the Unemployed Councils.
+Protesting began at 5 a.m. every morning and included strikers, their relatives, and other activists from the Communist Party and from the Unemployed Councils.
 Concerning this latter group, about 600 members were involved in picketing outside of Funsten's headquarters.
 At some point during the strike, there was a large meeting at the Labor Lyceum, the Communist Party's headquarters in St. Louis, (Note: Per a contemporary article in the Daily Worker newspaper, the headquarters were located at 1343 North Garrison Avenue in St. Louis.) where workers sang "Solidarity Forever".
 Over the course of the strike, police escorted strikebreakers to the affected plants, resulting in some confrontations with the strikers.
 While sources vary on the exact number, at least 90 strikers were arrested in these scuffles.